instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ## Whats instructor?

-Instructor uses Pydantic to simplify the interaction between the programmer and language models via the function calling api..
+Instructor uses Pydantic to simplify the interaction between the programmer and language models via the function calling API.

 - **Widespread Adoption**: Pydantic is a popular tool among Python developers.
 - **Simplicity**: Pydantic allows model definition in Python.